WillTheFarmer/files-to-mysql/.github/README.md

 Many `config.json` Process datasets contain `database_module.py` and `data_file_loader.py` for ***module_name*** property.
 These 2 modules are often reused with different `attributes` property values.

-### The data-driven properties allows flexibility and expandability
+### The data-driven properties allow flexibility and expandability

 3) All ***Process Modules*** have `process` method and ***ProcessProperties*** subclass `properties_process.py`.